rgabo/pure-rspec-budapestrb/one/slidesA.md

 !SLIDE bullets incremental small
 # Why Syntax? ##########################################################

-* I noticed I was different from the other kids.
 * What problem is being solved here?
+* Ruby allows for very expressive code.
 * One reason to use RSpec is its readability.
-* The latest syntactic sugar makes RSpec both more readable (more sexy).
+* The syntactic sugar makes RSpec both more readable (and more sexy).
 * Code is read much more than written.
 * Readability matters, so...